 - sugar– for sweetness.
 Use Muscovado or light brown sugar.
 Their caramel flavours combine with the other flavours in the flapjack.

-- butter – the melted butter combines all the ingredients together, if you need to substitute margarine then ensure that it is suitable for baking.
+- butter – the melted butter combines all the ingredients.
+If you need to substitute margarine, then ensure that it is suitable for baking.
 The flapjacks will be a little softer in texture.
 If you need to make these flapjacks gluten-free, ensure you’re using certified gluten-free oats.

 - cocoa – use cocoa powder and not powdered drinking chocolate.
 Drinking chocolate often contains other ingredients such as powdered milk and sugar.
 You get a more intense chocolate flavour by using cocoa powder.

 - Optional White chocolate – this adds a nice contrast in colour to the quite dark cocoa flapjack.
-I usually only add a light drizzle but if you wish to add more, who am I to stop you?
+I usually only add a drizzle, but if you wish to add more, who am I to stop you?

 Super Easy to make Cocoa Flapjacks